Broadband download times

 In simple language, a bit is a binary digit – either 1 or 0 – while a byte is 8 of these.
 Therefore a kilobyte is eight times larger than a kilobit and a megabyte is eight times larger than a megabit.
 Understanding this is vital to grasping how quick your broadband speeds are.

-Megabits are written Mb and megabytes as MB, signifying the differences in size, all broadband speeds are measured in bits per second.
-For instance, an ‘up to 8Mbps’ or 8Mb connection means you can expect speeds of anything up to eight megabits a second – or 1MB.
+Megabits are written Mb and megabytes as MB, signifying the differences in size.
+All broadband speeds are measured in bits per second.
+For instance, an ‘up to 8Mbps’ or 8Mb connection means you can expect speeds of anything up to eight megabits a second, which is equal to 1MB.

 Therefore it is important to remember what jargon is used when you are being sold your broadband services.
-An 8Mbps internet connection is not equal to eight megabytes a second and it never will be – check with the salesperson if you think they are jumbling their figures.
+An 8Mbps internet connection is not equal to eight megabytes a second – check with the salesperson if you think they are jumbling their figures.

-If you are still not sure get them to speak in terms you understand to ensure you get the connection you want.
+If you are still not sure, ask them to speak in real terms about what the speed you’re getting will allow you to do online, to ensure you get the connection you want.

 Speed is always denoted by time and if it isn’t then the figures being used represent a size rather than speed.
 For instance, Mb can never be written as a speed – it would need to be Mbps – as the time taken needs to be represented.